sourceincite/sourceincite.github.io/research.md

 permalink: /research/
 ---

-<p class="cn">The following links are some of my past information security research.
-Not all.</p>
+The following links are some of my past information security research.
+Not all.

 * [Advisories](/advisories)
 * [Exploits](/exploits)